Overview of the Collection

 Oral history transcripts, project files, and audio recordings of oral history interviews conducted in 2017-2019.
 The audio records exist as user copies available on CD.
 Digital audio files are also preserved.

-Access Restrictions: Collection is open to the public.
+Access Restrictions: Collection is open to the public, except for:

 Use Restrictions: Researchers are responsible for using in accordance with 17 U.S.C.
-Copyright owned by the University of Wisconsin – Eau Claire.
+Copyright law prevents the unauthorized reproduction of a work of authorship.

 OCLC #: 1003210497